That-Italian-Guy/dungeon-dynamics/_posts/2024-01-16-drakkenheim-extra-creatures.md

 + **Lowered stats**: a sludge ooze has CR ¼ and 12 HP.
 + **Delerium creature**: the ooze loses its resistance to fire and gains resistance to necrotic damage.
 + **Non-corrosive**: the sludge loses its Corrosive Body and False Appearence features.
 Its pseudopod attack deals extra necrotic damage (that inflicts Minor Contamination[^2] if you are using this rule) and doesn’t corrode armor.
 +  **Volatile**: the ooze is vulnerable to fire.
 If it’s reduced to 0HP by fire damage, it explodes causing 11 (3d6) necrotic damage to every creature within 10ft (save **DC 12 Constitution** halves).
-This damage inflicts Minor Contamination[^2] if you are using this rule)
+This damage inflicts Minor Contamination if you are using this rule)

 ## Sludge-blooded Hulk (Haze Hulk mutation)
 This is a new **Haze Hulk** variant.
 It has the following features:
 + **Delerium Blood**: as a reaction when the Hulk is dealt physical damage, it bleeds out a sludge ooze that immediately rolls for initiative.
 + **Volatile**: the hulk is vulnerable to fire.
 If it’s reduced to 0HP by fire damage, it explodes causing 20 (3d10+3) necrotic damage to every creature within 20ft (save **DC 14 Constitution** halves).
-This damage inflicts Minor Contamination[^2] if you are using this rule).
+This damage inflicts Minor Contamination if you are using this rule).
 + **Spray Ooze**: as a bonus action, the Hulk can spray some ooze against an enemy withing 60ft.
-The target must succeed on a DC14 Constitution saving throw or suffer 7 (2d6) necrotic damage (that inflicts Minor Contamination[^2] if you are using this rule).
+The target must succeed on a DC14 Constitution saving throw or suffer 7 (2d6) necrotic damage (that inflicts Minor Contamination if you are using this rule).
 Then, spawn a sludge ooze (that immediately rolls for initiative) in an empty space next to the target.

 ## Haze Brute
 A humanoid made unreasonably large and angry by the perils of Contamination.
 Uses the stat block of an **ogre** with the following changes: